rackerlabs/docs-dxp-handbook/docs/pre-go-live/development-best-practices.rst

     maintenance plans for each deployment.
   * Another ASE reviews the templates to ensure their quality and that there are no anticipatable issues.
-  * An ASE works with you team to deploy your application.
+  * An ASE works with your team to deploy your application.

-**Rollback plan**: In the event that a deployment fails, it is important that you have a documented and tested rollback plan in place.
+**Rollback plan**: If a deployment fails, it is important that you have a documented and tested rollback plan in place.
 Deployments can fail for any of the following issues:
   * A coding error
   * A bug or undocumented behavior of a library
   * An incorrect assumption
   * An issue with the vendor

-Rollback plans ensure that you can restore the application to a functional state, which reduces the impact to your end users and helps to preserve your brand image.
+Rollback plans ensure that you can restore the application to a functional state, reducing the impact on your end users and preserving your brand image.

 **Use multiple environments**: In addition to a production environment, most organizations maintain a development (DEV) environment and a quality assurance (QA) environment.
-As you promote code or other changes between the environments, it is important that you test at each stage.
+As you promote code or other changes between the environments, you should test at each stage.
   * Developers working in their local environment or workstation should test their changes before pushing the code to the development environment.
   * Thoroughly test the application in the development environment before you